-In all other cases, a school must place a student in a new payment period and a new loan period when, during an academic year, the student transfers from one program to a clock-hour program, a non-term-based credit-hour program, a credit-hour program with nonstandard terms that are not SE9W, or a credit-hour program with a combination of standard and nonstandard terms that does not qualify to use an SAY.
+In all other cases, a school must place a student in a new payment period and a new loan period when, during an academic year, the student transfers from one program to a clock-hour program, a non-term-based credit-hour program, or a credit-hour program with nonstandard terms that are not SE9W.
 The school may be required to establish a withdrawal date (see Section 9.4) and perform a return of Title IV funds calculation based on the student's withdrawal from the prior program during a payment period or, as applicable, period of enrollment.
 (See Subsection 9.4.B for more information about calculating a return of Title IV funds on a payment period or period of enrollment basis).
 The school must also cancel any undelivered disbursement(s) from the original loan for which the student is ineligible.
 The new loan period for the new program begins on the student's start date in the new program and ends on the date that the school expects the student to complete the credit or clock hours and weeks of instructional time in the program's academic year.
 The school may certify an initial Stafford loan for the new program that does not exceed the Stafford annual loan limit for the student's grade level in the new program minus the loan amount the student received during the prior program's final academic year.

-If a student transfers to a new program at the same school to complete a final period of study of less than one academic year, the new loan period for the new program begins on the student's start date in the new program and ends on the date that the school expects the student to complete the credit or clock hours and weeks of instructional time in the program's final period of study.
-In this situation, if the new program is an undergraduate program, the student's Stafford annual loan limit must be prorated based on the number of hours that the school expects the student to complete during the final period of study in the new program (see Subsection 6.1.F).
+If a student transfers to a new program at the same school to complete a remaining portion of the program, the new loan period for the new program begins on the student's start date in the new program and ends on the date that the school expects the student to complete the credit or clock hours and weeks of instructional time in the program's remaining portion.
+If the student transfers to an undergraduate program to complete the remaining portion of the program, the student's Stafford annual loan limit must be prorated based on the number of hours that the school expects the student to complete during the final period of study in the new program (see Subsection 6.1.F).
 If an overlap exists with the prior program's academic year, the school may certify a Stafford loan amount that does not exceed the lesser of the following:

-• The Stafford annual loan limit for the student's grade level in the new program, minus the Stafford loan amount the student received for the prior program's final academic year.

-• The prorated Stafford annual loan limit for the student's grade level in the new program (see Subsection 6.11.F).
+- The Stafford annual loan limit for the student's grade level in the new program, minus the Stafford loan amount the student received for the prior program's final academic year. - The prorated Stafford annual loan limit for the student's grade level in the new program (see Subsection 6.11.F).

-Completing a Program and Beginning Another Program at the Same School during an Academic Year
+Completing A Program and Beginning Another Program At the Same School During An Academic Year